On the cohomology of Kobayashi's plus/minus norm groups and applications: Introduction

 \subsection{Acknowledgement}

 The author would like to thank Antonio Lei for many valuable discussions on the subject of the plus/minus norm groups.
 He would also like to thank Bharathwaj Palvannan for many insightful discussions and for answering many questions on his paper \cite{NP}.
 The author also liked to thank Takenori Kataoka and Andreas Nickel for their interest and comments on a previous version of the article.
+Finally, he thanks the referee for many helpful comments and suggestions on the paper.
 This research is supported by the National Natural Science Foundation of China under Grant No. 11550110172 and Grant No. 11771164.